hattwich/veggie_tales/README.md

 We built a Streamlit app structured in three main sections.
 In the first, the user can upload an image or take a picture of a vegetable that will then be classified according to a list of 16 classes.
 The second is intended for kids; based on the detected vegetable, openai API creates four facts and a story that are meant for the user to learn about the ingredient.
 The third is intended for a broader audience.
 The user gets five specific facts (historical, cultural, health, fun and bad) and a recipe suggestion.

 For details on dependencies and libraries check [requirements.txt]().
-For getting your own API key for openai, follow [this]() link
+For getting your own API key for openai, follow [this](https://platform.openai.com/docs/api-reference/authentication) link.

 ### Image classification model

 Classification is performed via the pre-trained deep learning model [InceptionV3](https://www.tensorflow.org/api_docs/python/tf/keras/applications/inception_v3) from Tensorflow.
 We unfroze the last 15 layers and trained them on 16 classes of the  [dataset](https://www.kaggle.com/datasets/kritikseth/fruit-and-vegetable-image-recognition) Fruits and Vegetables Image Recognition from kaggle.
 For details see the related [notebook]().

-Previously, we built up our own deep learning model, trained on two of the above *mentioned classes*. *Accuracy*.
-For details see the related [notebook](https://platform.openai.com/docs/api-reference/authentication).
+Previously, we built up our own deep learning model trained on only two classes.
+In order to increase the accuracy, we used a different [dataset](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset) with a larger number of training images.
+For details see the related [notebook]().

 ### Outlook